-Crews put out fire at Pike Place Market
+Fire crews put out blaze at Pike Place Market

 Shortly before 3 p.m., multiple engines responded to the fire in the 1900 block of First Avenue, according to the city’s 911 call sheet.
 The alert system categorized it as a “significant fire” on Twitter.
 Less than 50 minutes later, the Seattle Fire Department reported the fire extinguished.

-“We’re just cleaning up at the moment,” said Alice Kim, spokeswoman for the Seattle Fire Department, at the scene around 4 p.m.
-She said the building was under construction and the fire was on its third floor.
+“We’re just cleaning up at the moment,” said fire spokeswoman Alice Kim around 4 p.m.

-Traffic officials urged commuters to avoid the dense downtown area near Stewart Street.
-Response vehicles temporarily blocked the area, according to the city’s Department of Transportation.

 Most Read Stories